andjd/TagitAudio/README.md

 goal is to render a list of episode views to the page and make sure that only one audio element is active at any given time.

+* Status — Complete
+* Notes — wavesurfer library did not work with podcasts.
+Will have to write own function to get waveform bars.

 [Details][phase-two]

 ### Phase 3: